We may get commissions for purchases made through links in this post.

 “How can I give medication to my cat?” is one of the most frequently asked questions here.
 The easiest way is for the cat to take it willingly, either mixed into some extra-yummy food or wrapped in a suitable treat.

-In some places, you can even go to a compounding pharmacy and have them make up the medication with flavors (usually meat or fish based) for added kitty-appeal.
+In some places, you can even go to a compounding pharmacy and have them make up the medication with flavors (usually meat or fish-based) for added kitty-appeal.
 However, some cats just won’t fall for these tricks or are maybe not very interested in food when they’re sick.
 If you’re in this situation, you have no choice but to give the medication manually.

 This brings with it a whole other set of problems.

 You might be one of those lucky few who has a very compliant, accepting cat to treat.
 This is very rare.
-Most owners feel their heart sink through the floor when the vet mentions medication.
+Most owners feel their hearts sink through the floor when the vet mentions medication.

 For years, I was one of those owners.
 When Calidor was first diagnosed with heart disease, I found him impossible to pill.
 My grappling with him (generally resulting in chases through the house) was so stressful for both of us, that even the vet concluded that trying to medicate him at that point was doing more harm than good!